-The Office of Teaching and Learning is a supportive place to find workshops, resources, and assistance to better your teaching.
-We have extensive experience with successful grant writing at all levels, and our staff is available to work with you as part of your grant application team.
-We also have meeting space available for your education-related initiatives.
+A supportive place to find workshops, resources, and assistance to better your teaching.
+With extensive experience in successful grant writing at all levels, Office of Teaching and Learning staff are available to work with you as part of your grant application team.
+Meeting space is available for your education-related initiatives.
 Our reach is broad, encompassing all subject areas and interdisciplinary approaches to education.

 We Learn Together Blog

 Posts about different techniques that may enhance your teaching.

 Be sure to refresh your screen to ensure you are viewing the most updated list.

 JANUARY 13, 2021 | Register now for the College Teaching Certificate

 JANUARY 14, 2021 | Including U: Non-Traditional Students | 12-1 p.m. | Via Zoom

 FEBRUARY 4, 2021 | Including U: Higher Ed and Different Abilities | 12-1 p.m. | Via Zoom

 FEBRUARY 14, 2021 | Event Canceled - Avenues of Scientific Discovery

 FEBRUARY 25, 2021 | Including U: New American and Refugee Realities | 12-1 p.m. | Via Zoom